 Sometime between April 1st and May 18th, 2002, Paul McCartney and his band recorded a live performance of the song which was released on the American album “Back In The US” as well as (for the rest of the world) the album “Back In The World.”

 Then, sometime in 2005, George Martin and his son Giles Martin included the “Maori Finale” of the song in their newly created mix of “Strawberry Fields Forever” as included in the 2006 released album “Love."
 Giles Martin returned to the song again in 2015 with Sam Okell in Abbey Road Studios to create a new stereo mix for inclusion on the re-release of the compilation album "Beatles 1.”

 Pete Shotton with Julian Lennon at John's Kenwood home, circa 1967

 Song Structure and Style

-The second verse comes next which contains a few arrangement differences from the first verse.
+Next comes the second verse, which contains a few arrangement differences from the first verse.
 The violas play an answering melody line to Paul’s vocals in the first six measures and then play the descending riff that Paul played on the bass in the first verse during the seventh and eighth measures.
 The fifteenth through seventeenth measures feature some cymbal accents from Ringo to go along with the prominent percussion heard there.